oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/utils/number.md

 The `number256ToBigint` function converts a `Number256` value to a `BigInt` value.
 If the input value is already a `BigInt`, the function returns it unchanged.
 Otherwise, the function converts the input value to a `BigInt` using the `BigInt` constructor.

-Overall, this file provides a set of utility functions for formatting and converting numbers used in the Alephium project.
+Overall, this file provides a set of utility functions for formatting and converting numbers used in the Oxygenium project.
 These functions can be used in other parts of the project to ensure consistent formatting and conversion of numbers.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file contains functions for prettifying and converting numbers with decimals, as well as a function for converting a Number256 type to a bigint.